Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 You must have obtained both qualifications: Level 2 Certificate in Counselling Skills and Level 3 Certificate in Counselling Studies, with a previous 180 hours of counselling skills training.

-You need to be able to handle the level of academic work required and show a willingness to take responsibility for yourself.
+You need to be able to handle the level of academic work required, be digitally competent as we use google classrooms/ to build a portfolio of evidence and show a willingness to take responsibility for your personal development and academic assignments.
 You must be able to respect others regardless of race, ethnic origin, gender, sexual orientation, or disability.

 You will also be required to submit a personal statement discussing your reasons for applying to this course along with a character reference.
-Furthermore, you will also need to have an interview to assess your eligibility.
+Furthermore, you will also need to have an interview to assess your eligibility to join the programme.

 What are my funding options?